faadias/java-stuff/README.md

 java-stuff
 ==========

-A repository of tools made in JAVA,
+A repository of tools made in JAVA.